MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 ## Lab scenario

-You have been asked to creating an Azure virtual machione and Log Analytics workspace.
+You have been asked to create an Azure virtual machine, Log Analytics workspace, Azure storage account, and a diagnostic setting.

 - Deploy an Azure virtual machine.
 - Create a Log Analytics workspace.